dev-Dasan2000/cloud-chat-app/README.md

 * Opening firewall ports and ensuring network communication
 * Building a functional chat interface

-This README/report provides a complete explanation of the system and can be submitted as part of your assignment ZIP file.
+This README/report provides a complete explanation of the system and can be submitted as part of the assignment ZIP file.

 ---